ika-rwth-aachen/etsi_its_messages/README.md

 The `etsi_its_msgs` metapackage includes one dedicated package for each ETSI ITS message type, e.g., `etsi_its_cam_msgs`.
 These packages define the ROS message equivalents to the ETSI ITS message types, e.g., [`etsi_its_cam_msgs/msg/CAM`](etsi_its_msgs/etsi_its_cam_msgs/msg/CAM-PDU-Descriptions/CAM.msg).

 In addition, the `etsi_its_msgs` contains header-only libraries providing helpful access functions for modifying the deeply nested ROS messages.
-(TODO link to doxygen?)

 #### Automated Generation